PNilayam/CS598_DLH/README.md

 Ensure that you create the environment according to requirements.txt

+Note that tensorflow is not listed in the requirements.
+For CPU install the correct version with conda:
+`conda install tensorflow==1.1.10`

 To run with GPU you will likely need to uninstall tensorflow and then re-install `pip uninstall tensorflow`

 This will also uninstall keras.
 Reinstall with:
-`conda uninstall tensorflow-gpu'
+`conda install tensorflow-gpu==1.15`

 Also re-install keras:
 `conda install keras`

 To change back to CPU you can uninstall tensorflow using conda and then re-install:
-'conda uninstall tensorflow-gpu`
-`conda install tensorflow`
-`conda install keras`
+`conda install tensorflow==1.15`